 $62.50 (finding the item) + $32.25 (cleaning the item) + $62.50 (inventory) + $161.25 (photography/selling) = $318.50

 $318.50/ 10 items = $31.85 additional cost for labor.

 Average item might cost $10 so each item could have a total cost of $41.85.

 This ends up being ~ 4x markup just to cover all the work and time you've spent on the items.
 The average markup for new clothing is 3x to 10x depending on the brand.
 Newer clothing of course has a much higher markup due to the cheap labor issues.

 This is all based on a "good" day for a seller.
 Sometimes you spend hours and get nothing.
-Sometimes you go to estate sale and each item you purchase averages around $15 instead.
+Sometimes you get items at $1 a piece (SCORE!) or you go to estate sale and each item you purchase averages around $15 instead.
 Or maybe you drive to a vintage warehouse, average $20 per item and need to additionally factor in the drive or shipping for those items.

 AND... this is all assuming each item sells.
 Many sellers have to take a loss for some items that don't sell so many add that into their markups and pricing as well.

 AND... this example was only for 10 items.
 Many vintage sellers need at least several hundred items at the very least.
 So multiply all that time and money by at least 30x.

 So in conclusion, putting things into perspective and acknowledging it takes a lot of time and work to sell vintage clothing is the key to understanding the price tag on vintage.